yngwiewang/carrier/README.md

 192.168.220.1,22,root,11111
 ```

-6. Copy local file to the remote hosts parallelly.
+6. Copy local file to the remote hosts concurrently.
+If the path is a directory, carrier will copy directories recursively and each file in the directory will be transferred concurrently.
 In order to avoid mistakes, basename of src and dst must be the same.
 ```sh
 $ ./carrier cp -s /mnt/d/abc -d /root/test/abc -m 0644
 192.168.220.120 Failed  0.161s